viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/getting-started.md

 max_tokens = 20000
 embedding_dim = 100

-# Here, we truncate input reviews after 600 words since only 5% reviews are longer than 600 words
+# Here, the input reviews are truncated after 600 words since only 5% reviews are longer than 600 words
 text_vectorization = layers.TextVectorization(max_tokens=max_tokens, output_sequence_length=max_length)

 # Get the vocabulary indexed by the TextVectorization layer